How Does Catalyst Affect The Rate Of A Chemical Reaction

 1. Nanocatalysis: The use of nanomaterials as catalysts has gained significant attention due to their high surface area and unique electronic and structural properties.
 Nanoparticles, nanowires, and nanotubes can exhibit enhanced catalytic activity and selectivity compared to bulk materials.

 5. Artificial Enzymes: Researchers are developing artificial enzymes that mimic the function of natural enzymes.
-These artificial enzymes can be designed to catalyze reactions that natural enzymes cannot, and they can be more robust and stable under harsh conditions.
+These artificial enzymes can be designed to catalyze reactions that natural enzymes cannot, and they can be more dependable and stable under harsh conditions.

 Tips and Expert Advice